-Few of us, however, manage to survive years sitting in dreary classrooms, learning stuff we have no real interest in, cramming in information to get through university exams for the dubious ‘reward’ of a well-paid but soul destroying job that sucks all the life out of us — with our natural joy intact.
+Few of us, however, manage to survive years of sitting in dreary classrooms, learning stuff we have no real interest in, cramming in information to get through university exams for the dubious ‘reward’ of a well-paid but soul destroying job that sucks all the life out of us — with our natural joy intact.

 And we wonder where it has all gone wrong.

-We have been fed a false promise, promulgated by the images of impossibly shiny looking people with big houses and even bigger teeth that we are spoon fed in TV ads and movies.
+We have been fed a false promise, promulgated by images of impossibly shiny looking people with big houses and even bigger teeth that we are spoon fed in TV ads and movies.